 The G-men had been on the trail of Karpis for a long time and they deserve congratulations for taking him.
-Most of Karpis leading sociates in crime, as well as some other other by sociates in crime, as well as some other to an spicuous desperadoes, have been killed by ullets before the courts had a chance a
+Most of Karpis' leading a sociates in crime, as well as some other conspicuous desperadoes, have been killed by fullets before the courts had a chance a them.